Everything you need to know about having a wedding on and off the beach.

 How can I make sure the public beach access of my choice will be available at the time of my wedding?

-If you are having your ceremony on a public beach access you will be required to get a Beach Wedding Permit through Walton County Planning and Development Services.
+If you're having a ceremony at a public beach access, you are required to obtain a Beach Wedding Permit through Walton County Planning and Development Services.
 Once your permit is issued, your wedding details are added to a calendar.
 Walton County Planning and Development Services will not schedule multiple weddings or events at the same time and location.
 It is important to understand that although no other weddings will be taking place at the same time as yours, the public beach access will not be closed to individual beachgoers.

 What is the earliest/latest I can have my beach wedding?